-Please email or call Treetec for a free, quick, quote on Elm Leaf Beetle treatment in Melbourne and Victoria.
+Please email or call Treetec for a free quote on Elm Leaf Beetle treatment in Melbourne and Victoria.

 We provide a range of treatments including soil treatment and stem / trunk injection.
-These treatments generally last three years and have a guarantee for two years, any issues at all, let us know and we'll be straight out to fix it.
+These treatments generally last three years and are guaranteed for two years.

 Frequently Asked Questions

 What bug is eating my Elm tree ?